-Dobutamine is indicated after cardiomyopathies, cardiac surgery and in cardiogenic or septic shock.
+Dobutamine is indicated after cardiomyopathies, cardiac surgery, and cardiogenic or septic shock.

-For pediatric patients, newborns up to 18 years of age, an initial dose of 5 micrograms / kg / minute is recommended, adjusted according to the clinical response to 2- 20 micrograms / kg / minute.
+For pediatric patients and newborns up to 18 years of age, an initial dose of 5 micrograms/kg/minute is recommended, adjusted according to the clinical response to 2- 20 micrograms/kg/minute.

 Precautions and contraindications

 During the administration of the dobutamine injection, as with any adrenergic agent, the electrocardiogram (ECG) and blood pressure should be continuously monitored.